i05nagai/memorandum/language/english_speaking.md

     * be confined to
         * If something is confined to a particular group of people, it exists only among them
         * Research shows that poor eating habits are not confined to the developing world.
+    * if sth is confined to a particular group of people, it exists only among them
+    * Cancer is not confined to old people
+    * to keep sb or sth within limits
+        * the animals were confined in a large pen
+    * Let's confine our discussion to the matter in question, please!
+* buzzkill
+    * something or someone that spoils people's feelings of excitement, enjoyment, or pleasure
+    * She reminded us we had to get up early - she's such a buzzkill.
 * dismay
     * a feeling of unhappiness and disappointment
         * She discovered, to her dismay, that she had locked her keys inside her car.